diagrid-labs/building-effective-dapr-agents/README.md

 # Building Effective Dapr Agents

-This repository demonstrates implementations of agent patterns based on Anthropic's research paper [Building Effective Agents](https://www.anthropic.com/research/building-effective-agents).
-The paper emphasizes that successful agent implementations use simple, composable patterns rather than complex frameworks.

-These examples showcase how to implement these patterns using the [Dapr Agents framework](https://dapr.github.io/dapr-agents/), which provides a clean workflow approach to building agent systems.
+These examples showcase how to implement Anthropic's research paper [Building Effective Agents](https://www.anthropic.com/research/building-effective-agents) using the [Dapr Agents framework](https://dapr.github.io/dapr-agents/).
+For more details, see this complementary [blog post](https://www.diagrid.io/blog/building-effective-dapr-agents).

 ## Why Dapr for Agents?